R-o-o-k-i-e/Simple-Policy-net-built-from-scratch-and-trained-with-ES/README.md

-A Simple Implementation of Actor-Critic Trained with Evolutionary Strategies This repository contains a PyTorch implementation of an Actor-Critic model trained from scratch using Evolutionary Strategies (ES) on the CartPole-v1 environment.
+A Simple Implementation of Policy net Trained with Evolutionary Strategies This repository contains a PyTorch implementation of a Policy net trained from scratch using Evolutionary Strategies (ES) on the CartPole-v1 environment.

 Key Features:
 -Custom-built Actor network with configurable hidden layers and LayerNorm